 The inner and outer boundaries of your derailleur arm's side to side movement are controlled by limit screws.
 These small screws are typically located next to one another on the main front derailleur body, either stacked horizontally or positioned side by side.
 Each screw controls one extreme of the derailleur's movement.
 The "outer stop" screw determines the farthest distance that the derailleur will travel away from the frame.
 The "inner stop" screw determines how close the derailleur will travel in toward the frame.

 Turning the screws clockwise will limit the outer range (or "throw") of the derailleur.
 The only time you would turn the screws clockwise is if your chain is jumping off either end of your chainraings or outer cassette.
 Turning the screws counterclockwise will allow the derailleur to have more range, or throw, on the outer limits.
-If the 2 limit screws are tuned correctly, a job that REI strongly recommends should be entrusted to professional bike mechanics only, your derailleur should perform with problems.
+If the 2 limit screws are tuned correctly, a job that REI strongly recommends should be entrusted to professional bike mechanics only, your derailleur should perform without problems.

 CAUTION: This basic guidance for adjusting limit screws is intended primarily for experienced cyclists with advanced mechanical skills.
 REI seriously discourages most cyclists most attempting to adjust their own limit screws.
 One REI bike mechanic puts it this way: "If a customer can't adjust their shifting via a barrel adjustment and cleaning, then they should bring their bike into a shop.
 If the limit screws are adjusted wrong, it can result in a crash.
 Throwing a chain can be very dangerous."

 Bike manufacturers identify inner and outer limit screws in a variety of ways.
 Most label them with an "L" for low gear (which refers to the smallest, innermost chainring) or "H" for high gear (which refers to the largest, outermost chainring).